fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * See Birchbark Books and Native Arts for "a wonderfully curated selection that weeds out a lot of the racist or ill-informing books".
    * *The Joy Luck Club* by Amy Tan, about the relationships between Chinese-American women and their Chinese mothers
    * *Border Songs* by Jim Lynch, about on life on our northern border, where next-door neighbors can live in different countries
-   * *Ten Days That Shook the World* by John Reed, a progressive journalist from US finds himself in the middle of 1917 October Revolution
+   * *Ten Days That Shook the World* by John Reed, a progressive journalist from US finds himself in the middle of 1917 October Revolution in Russia
    * *Barracoon: The Story of the Last "Black Cargo* by Zora Neale Hurston, on her 1927 interviews with Cudjo Lewis, the last living survivor of the Middle Passage
 1. Antigua and Barbuda
 1. Bahamas